lcov29/knowledgeBase/IT/SoftwareDevelopment/Languages/JavaScript/DataStructures/javascript_array.md

 #### **flat()**

-Returns new array with elements of sub-arrays concatenated up to the specified depth.
+Returns shallow copy of array with elements of sub-arrays concatenated up to the specified depth.

 ```javascript
 array.flat(?depth)